jminogue/Instrumenting-Nordic-Walking-Poles-for-Quantitative-Gait-Assessment/README.md

 Figure 1 – Arduino Website

 ## Step 2: Input Board Manager URL in Arduino IDE
 This project uses a microcontroller called the ESP32-WROOM-DA Module.
 We have decided to use this board because of its fast processor, low cost, and its ability to stream data via Bluetooth.
-A quick tutorial on this board can be found here (https://randomnerdtutorials.com/esp32-bluetooth-classic-arduino-ide/).
+A quick tutorial on this board can be found [here](https://randomnerdtutorials.com/esp32-bluetooth-classic-arduino-ide/).
 In order to use this microcontroller with the Arduino IDE, we need to first put a link in the IDE telling it where to find the “board manager” for this specific board.<br />
 - In the Arduino IDE, go to File -> Preferences.<br />

 - In the “Additional boards manager URLs” text box (Figure 2), paste in the following link: